RiyaKumari0311/Stock-Market-Platform/README.md

 ---

-## Contributing
-1. Fork the repo and create your branch: `git checkout -b feature/your-feature`
-2. Commit your changes: `git commit -am 'Add new feature'`
-3. Push to the branch: `git push origin feature/your-feature`
-4. Open a pull request

----

 ## License
 This project is for educational/demo purposes only and is not affiliated with Zerodha.
 See [LICENSE](LICENSE) for details.